hrbosker/hrbosker.github.io/content/resources/scripts/_index.md

 {{< toc hide_on="xl" >}}

 {{% callout note %}}
-The Praat scripts shared here are first and foremost intended as a **lab archive**, providing script templates for functions we frequently use.
+The Praat scripts shared here are first and foremost intended as a **lab archive**, providing script snippets we frequently use.
 This means **they require customization** for each individual new project. *Use at your own risk!*
 {{% /callout %}}

 ## Praat syntax